cms-ml/documentation/content/inference/tensorflow2.md

     # convert to binary (.pb extension) protobuf
     # with variables converted to constants
     cmsml.tensorflow.save_graph("graph.pb", model, variables_to_constants=True)

+    # note: save_graph was renamed to save_frozen_graph in newer versions
+    #       of cmsml and you might see a deprecation warning
     ```

     Following the Keras naming conventions for certain layers, the input will be named `"input"` while the output is named `"sequential/output/Softmax"`.